Article at a Glance:

 No, not a drink drink (alcohol doesn’t deliver much in the way of immune support, unfortunately).
 A glass of water, herbal tea, or something else super hydrating.
 Because healthy hydration helps your immune system do its thang (and by “thang” we mean the incredibly important job of protecting you from pathogens while also healing injuries and wounds, and somehow managing not to go overboard and harm healthy tissues.
 You know, that thang.)
 Here are some of the best immune-related reasons to stay hydrated.

-3 Reasons Water Is Good for Your Immune System
+3 Reasons Hydration Is Good for Your Immune System

 Reason 1: Your Bodily Fluids